eclarke/sisyphus/README.md

 - vsearch
 - pyfaidx
+- pear
 - idba_ud
 - soapdenovo
 - abyss
 - cap3
+- rust-bio-tools

-If you're using the binaries distributed with Deng's EnsembleAssembler, all you need is IDBA_UD, vsearch, and pyfaidx.
+If you're using the binaries distributed with Deng's EnsembleAssembler, you can skip soapdenovo, cap3 and abyss.

 Download the included Snakefile and set up the configuration, notably:
 - `fastqs`: should point to the folder containing all your reads (paired).
 Use absolute paths.